ogbanugot/forensicLog/README.md

 # forensicLog
-Webcam facial recognition and windows event log with python.
+Webcam facial recognition and event log with python (Windows only).
 When run, a display of the facial recognition on the video feed is displayed with a bounding box and identified persons name.
 Event logs of the users actions are also saved.

 ## Install requirements
 pip install -r requirements.txt